deenalashah03/fraud-analysis-ai/Readme.md

 The goal of this platform is to:

-* Analyze suspicious financial transactions
+* Analyze suspicious transactions
 * Estimate fraud risk
 * Identify contributing risk factors
 * Provide investigation evidence
 * Generate explainable fraud assessments
-* Recommend next actions
+* Recommend investigation actions

 The system assists investigators; it does not autonomously approve or block transactions.